StanKarpikov/MEMS-FPGA-accelerometer/README.md

 ## FPGA_control

-A control program for the accelerometer (FPGA Altera Cyclone III, Verilog).
+A control program for the accelerometer (FPGA Altera Cyclone III, Verilog, VHDL).

 ## images